sorrtory/VKEdu-WebTech/README.md

 # AskPupkin

-> Технопарк Mail.Ru / 1-ый семестр / Web-технологии
+> Technopark Mail.Ru / 1st semester / Web Technologies

-This is the easy Q&A platform referencing Stack Overflow.
+This is a default Q&A platform taking Stack Overflow as a reference.

-Users have basic features such as auth, ask, asnwer, like.
+Users have basic [features](#features) such as auth, ask, answer, like.

+The app is powered by Django, Docker, and Nginx using PostgreSQL, Memcached, and Centrifugo.

 ## Source task